60PaulGoreGarden/GardenWebsite/index.md

 title: 60 Paul Gore Community Garden
 ---

+### Upcoming Meetings

+The Spring kickoff meeting is happening May 10th at 6pm.
+Check the mailing list for location information

 ### Upcoming Workdays

 * Sunday May 6th 10am - 1pm
 * Saturday June 2 10am - 1pm

+### Garden Membership

+Members need to fill out and completed the [garden contract](2018-contract.pdf).

+People wishing to join the garden can joing the waiting list here -- TBD.

 ### Compost Guidelines

 Please keep invasives out of the compost.
+Now is a great time to remove any sprouting Star of Bethleham.
+A more complete list of invasives is coming along with pictures.

 ### Mailing list